-Finally, it is common in Switzerland to discuss the tax consequences of an envisioned structure with the competent tax administration and there is an uncomplicated process of obtaining advance tax rulings.
+In Switzerland, it is common to discuss the tax consequences of an envisioned structure with the competent tax administration and there is an uncomplicated process of obtaining advance tax rulings.

 2.3 In brief, what conditions need to be satisfied for a business to IPO in your jurisdiction?